aekiss/run_summary/README.md

                         output_format
   -d, --dump_all        also dump all data to <outfile>.yaml -o file, --outfile file
+                        output file path; default is 'run_summary_<path>.csv';
+                        overrides --outfile_syncdir if set.
+WARNING: output
-                        output file path; default is 'run_summary_<sync dir path>.csv' or 'run_summary_<path>.csv' if sync dir
+                        file will be overwritten --outfile_syncdir     set output file path to 'run_summary_<sync dir path>.csv' or 'run_summary_<path>.csv' if sync dir
-                        path is invalid; WARNING: will be overwritten
+                        path is invalid; ignored if '-o', '--outfile' is set.
+                        WARNING: output file will be overwritten
 ```

 ### Customising the .csv output